MarcIsak/MSLibrarian/README.md

 ```
 ### Run MSLibrarian

-Go to the **WIKI** of this repository to learn how to create a predicted spectral library in MSLibrarian.
-There is also a page on how to manually create a Prosit prediction SQLite database.
+Go to the **Wiki** of this repository to learn how to create a predicted spectral library in MSLibrarian.
+There is also a page on how to manually create a **Prosit Prediction SQLite database**.